gongqilin/API/token_manager/view_my_tokens.md

-# My Tokens
+# View My Token(s)

-Select **My Tokens** from the **Select Application** menu, and the details of all tokens assigned by the current user that are displayed are as follows;
+From the **Select Application** menu, select **My Tokens**.
+This will list all the tokens that are owned by the current user, as displayed in the below image.

 ![Token Select Application](../images/MyTokenView.png)

-The items in the detail are as follows.
+Following are the details that each token will contain;

 <table>
     <tr>